-I bought a new ‘distro testing’ laptop in the Black Friday sale last month (don’t get carried away, it cost me £200 and a lot of headaches) but I only installed Ubuntu 22.04 on it this weekend — and instantly hit a snag.
+I bought a new ‘distro testing’ laptop in the Black Friday sale last month (don’t get carried away, it cost me £200 and a lot of headaches) but when I installed Ubuntu 22.04 on it this weekend I instantly hit a snag.

-See, normally when I install Ubuntu alongside Windows as a dual-boot system Ubuntu will add the GRUB boot loader — awesome — and populate that boot loader with links to any other operating systems, such as Windows (or technically boot into the Windows boot manager) — also awesome.
+See, normally when I install Ubuntu alongside Windows as a dual-boot system Ubuntu installs the GRUB boot loader and then populates the boot loader with entries for all other operating systems (such as Windows, or technically the Windows boot manager) to it.

-Except, that no longer happens when installing Ubuntu 22.04.
+Except: that no longer happens when installing Ubuntu 22.04 LTS.

-Instead, after I finished installing Jammy and rebooted I could only boot Ubuntu.
-To boot Windows I need to use the boot manager menu.
-While a limp push of the F10 key isn’t exactly hard, it is less than preferable.
+Instead, once I’d installed the Jammy Jellyfish and rebooted I was only able to boot Ubuntu.
+To boot into Windows I had to use my laptop’s build-in boot manager.
+A well-timed push of the F10 key during boot isn’t exactly hard, but it’s more effort than this used to require.

 So what’s going on?